qiqi-lu/napari-kld/README.md

 - `KL Deconvolution` : KLD using learned forward/backward kernels.

-**You can download the `"test"` folder  at https://github.com/qiqi-lu/kernel-learning-deconvolution for testing, which save some 2D/3D images used for training and testing.**
+**You can download the `"test"` folder  at https://github.com/qiqi-lu/kernel-learning-deconvolution for testing, which saves some 2D/3D images used for training and testing.**

 ## **RL Deconvolution**